course-dprep/team-project-no-vs-code-team-12-1/README.md

 ### Result
 #### Exploratory Analysis
-**Distribution of User Ratings by Elite Review Status** To understand how user ratings vary between elite and non-elite reviewers, we analyzed the distribution of stars_user across both groups.
+**Distribution of User Ratings by Elite Review Status:** To understand how user ratings vary between elite and non-elite reviewers, we analyzed the distribution of stars_user across both groups.
 As shown in Figure 1 ("distribution_user_ratings_by_elite_review.png"), non-elite reviewers give significantly higher ratings than elite reviewers.
 Specifically, around 3000 elite reviews have 5-star ratings, whereas over 12,000 non-elite reviews achieve the same.
 This suggests that non-elite users may have a more positive perception or are more generous in their evaluations.

 ![Figure 1](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/distribution_user_ratings_by_elite_review.png)

-**Average Rating by Elite Status**
-Focusing on distribution, we assessed whether elite reviewers rate them differently.
+**Average Rating by Elite Status:** Focusing on distribution, we assessed whether elite reviewers rate them differently.
 Figure 2 ("distribution_ratings_takeout_by_elite_review.png") below shows that elite and non-elite reviewers give an average rating of 4.0 stars, this indicates both parties have the same attitude towards take-out establishments.

 ![Figure 2](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/distribution_ratings_takeout_by_elite_review.png)

-**Distribution of User Ratings by Region and Elite Status** From our perspective, geographic location can influence consumer preferences and ratings.
+**Distribution of User Ratings by Region and Elite Status:** From our perspective, geographic location can influence consumer preferences and ratings.
 In order to examine this, we examined the average ratings of user ratings for take-out restaurants across regions by calculating the average user rating (avg_rating) for each region, segmented by elite_review status.
 Figure 3 ("user_ratings_by_region_elite_review.png") illustrates that for all regions, elite users tend to give more generous ratings, especially in the Midwest (4.0 stars).
 Conversely, non-elite reviewers tend to give similar average ratings (3.7 stars), indicating behavioral differences in rating behaviors between 2 parties.

 ![Figure 3](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/user_ratings_by_region_elite_review.png)

-**Impact of Business Open Status and Review Counts** Furthermore, we examined the review_count_business to see how it varies between open and closed businesses.
+**Impact of Business Open Status and Review Counts:** Furthermore, we examined the review_count_business to see how it varies between open and closed businesses.
 Figure 4 ("distribution_review_count_business_by_is_open.png") shows that open businesses generally have higher review counts, with a peak of around 7500 reviews, while closed businesses peak at around 900 reviews.
 This could imply that higher engagement correlates with business longevity.

 ![Figure 4](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/distribution_review_count_business_by_is_open.png)

 To explore whether the volume of reviews affects user ratings, we analyzed businesses with more than 1,000 reviews and those with fewer than 1,000 reviews to have a general overview.

-**High Review Counts (>1000):**
-Figure 5 ("avg_rating_gt_1000_by_region.png") reveals that for businesses with high review counts, non-elite reviewers consistently give higher average ratings across all regions, except the South.
+**High Review Counts (>1000):** Figure 5 ("avg_rating_gt_1000_by_region.png") reveals that for businesses with high review counts, non-elite reviewers consistently give higher average ratings across all regions, except the South.
 For example, in the West region, elite reviewers give an average rating of 3.98 stars, while non-elite reviewers give 4.2 stars.

 ![Figure 5](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/avg_rating_gt_1000_by_region.png)

 Figure 6 ("avg_rating_gt_1000_by_is_open.png") indicates that open businesses receive higher average ratings from both elite (4.0 stars) and non-elite (4.1 stars) reviewers compared to closed businesses.
 However, the interesting thing is that for closed businesses, the average ratings rated by elite users were very low, around 3.1 stars meanwhile non-elite users scored around 4.2 stars.
 To some extent, it implies the influence of elite users on the survival of businesses

 ![Figure 6](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/avg_rating_gt_1000_by_is_open.png)

-**Low Review Counts (<1000):**
-On the contrary, for businesses that have lower reviews, Figure 7 ("avg_rating_lt_1000_by_region.png") shows a more consistently significant gap between elite and non-elite reviewers, for which elite users rate those businesses higher compared to their non-elite peers across all regions.
+**Low Review Counts (<1000):** On the contrary, for businesses that have lower reviews, Figure 7 ("avg_rating_lt_1000_by_region.png") shows a more consistently significant gap between elite and non-elite reviewers, for which elite users rate those businesses higher compared to their non-elite peers across all regions.
 These findings imply that elite reviewers tend to rate unpopular businesses more favorably, possibly due to better experiences, higher expectations met, or simply because of sponsorships.

 ![Figure 7](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/avg_rating_lt_1000_by_region.png)

 Figure 8 ("avg_rating_lt_1000_by_is_open.png") suggests that for businesses with low review counts, the difference in average ratings between open and closed businesses is minimal, regardless of elite status.

 ![Figure 8](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/avg_rating_lt_1000_by_is_open.png)

-**Relationship Between Number of Fans and User Rating** We explored whether a user's popularity (fans) affects their ratings (stars_user), considering the business's open status and region.
+**Relationship Between Number of Fans and User Rating:** We explored whether a user's popularity (fans) affects their ratings (stars_user), considering the business's open status and region.
 Figure 9 ("relationship_fans_user_rating_faceted_by_region.png") presents scatterplots of fans vs. stars_user, colored by is_open and faceted by region.
 The red regression lines indicate the trend within each region.
 From these plots, we can see that there is a high correlation between the number of fans and users' ratings.
 This relationship is dramatically demonstrated in the Midwest and West regions.

 ![Figure 9](https://github.com/course-dprep/team-project-no-vs-code-team-12-1/blob/main/7-plots/relationship_fans_user_rating_faceted_by_region.png)

 #### Statistical Analysis